LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D3-ObjectEncapsulation.md

 [TOC]

-# Introduction

-## Announcements

-- Any announcements?

-## Q and A

-- Does anyone have any questions about anything?

 ## Accessors

 We can access the properties of a JavaScript object through special functions called *accessors*.
 These help us employ a programming concept called *encapsulation*.
 [TODO: Explain encapsulation.]